MikM22/LibGDX-Rule-Tiles-Auto-tiling-system/README.md

 # LibGDX Auto-tiling System
 Adds Unity's Rule Tile functionality to LibGDX.
 Allows you to define which image the tile should be based on which neighbors it has.
 Use this however you want idk how copyright works.

-This is basically what this does except you have to hard code it and its not done at runtime:
+This is basically what this does except you have to place the tiles with code:

 ![Visualization](visualization.gif)